Education is the most powerful weapon you can use to change the world.

 - To be completed + year

 - If you did not graduate high school, write the name of your school and the years you attended as: Attended school from 2013 - 2015

 - If you did not finish a college or university level degree, write the credits you managed to get as Completed 63 credits toward MA in Physics

 Awards, publications, and training

 If you want to show off your skills and achievements, add honors, awards, trainings, certifications, licenses, extracurricular activities you did during high school.

 - Pick activities that illustrate the keyword skills listed

-- Mention an honors program, graduated with Latin honors (magna cum laude or summa cum laude), if any
+- Mention all the honors program like graduated with Spanish honors (summa cum laude or magna cum laude), if any

 - Acceptance into campus, national, or international honors societies

 - List your publications under your degree

 - Include a coursework description, add classes that are relevant to job profile.